hirzi/LSD/README.md

 	python lsd_high.py -h

 If the observed data is of low-coverage (< 10x), it is better to work with genotype likelihoods than with called genotypes, to ensure that the uncertainties in the genotypes are propagated and treated fairly.
-We can simulate low-coverage data from ms/msms via LSD-Low, which is a bash wrapper function for ANGSD and MsToGLF (http://www.popgen.dk/angsd/index.php/MsToGlf).
+We can simulate low-coverage data from ms/msms via LSD-Low, which is a bash wrapper function for MsToGLF (http://www.popgen.dk/angsd/index.php/MsToGlf) and ANGSD.
 MsToGLF and hence LSD-Low assume diploid sample size.
 Similar to LSD-High, LSD-Low allows the user to replicate (define) the depth and error rate.
 Additionally, the reference fasta index (of the observed data) must be supplied.

 	lsd_low.sh -f msms_output -p 20,20 -l 5000 -d 5 -e 0.001 -r ref.fai -w working_dir -o output 2>&1 | tee -a log.file

 c) Efficiently generating simulations with ABCtoolbox

 Steps ii.a) and ii.b), that is the generation of simulated summary statistics, can be embedded and performed efficiently under ABCtoolbox.
 See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/simulation/Performing%20Simulations%20with%20ABCtoolbox.
-Running these two steps under ABCtoolbox confers the convenient ability to draw variables (e.g. M and N) from defined prior ranges and thus automate the process of generating simulated data.
+Running these two steps under ABCtoolbox confers the convenient ability to draw variable parameters (e.g. M and N) from defined prior ranges and thus automate the process of generating simulated data.

 Example input file for generating simulations with ABCtoolbox: